- Find a Trail

 - Get Involved

-Winter travelers: take note that, when there are four or more inches of snow on the trail, snowmobiles are allowed from Russell Road (north of downtown Rockford) to the trail's north endpoint in Cadillac.
+Horses are prohibited from the trail, but snowmobiles are allowed from Russell Road (north of downtown Rockford) to the trail’s north endpoint in Cadillac.
+The trail isn’t groomed for cross-country skiing, although it is an approved use.

-Parking and access to the trail is provided at each community along the trail.
-Camping is available in Belmont, Cedar Springs, Sand Lake, Morley, Paris, Reed City, Hersey, Evart and Cadillac.
+Parking and access to the trail are provided at each community along the trail.
+Camping is available in Belmont, Cedar Springs, Sand Lake, Morley, Paris, Reed City, and Cadillac, and Hersey and Evart (both on the Pere Marquette State Trail).

 Lovely trail.
 My wife and I bike it at least twice a week when we are home.